-The Missouri Public Transit Association (MPTA) will host a virtual panel discussion on Wednesday April 9, 2025 to highlight the results of the 2025 Missouri Transit Needs Assessment Study.
+The Missouri Public Transit Association (MPTA) will host a virtual panel discussion on *a date to be determined, to highlight the results of the 2025 Missouri Transit Needs Assessment Study.
 MPTA commissioned an update to the 2022 Statewide Transit Needs Assessment Study in January.
 St. Louis-based Lochmueller Group – a full-service survey, planning, engineering and environmental firm – led the update.
 The firm examined public transit access across Missouri, identify existing and potential service gaps.

 The panel will include Peter Williams, lead consultant with Lochmueller Group, to highlight the study results and responses from Dorothy Yeager, executive director of OATS Transit, and Taulby Roach, President and CEO of Bi-State Development, and Matt Crawford, director of transit at City Utilities of Springfield.